 Surprise!
 I’m a “Parent”!

-The girls in our building have a wide range of English skills – candy for a linguistics nerd.
+The girls in our building have a wide range of English skills – candy for a linguistics nerd like myself.
 Understandably they prefer to speak their mother tongues, Korean and Chinese, instead of the school’s mandatory “language of inclusion”, English.
-It is harder to convince the girls to use without the doom of being graded.
-Thus, it is near impossible to have an edge when we’ve caught them sneaking around past lights out, or groaning to each other when asked about homework.
+It is harder to convince the girls to use it without the doom of being graded.
+As such, it is nearly impossible to have an edge when we’ve caught them sneaking around past lights out, or groaning to each other when asked about homework.

 Recently, this topic surfaced during a conversation with my boyfriend.
-He grew up overseas and speaks several languages, English being his third.
+He grew up overseas and speaks several languages, English being one of them.
 He expressed how wonderful it felt to have someone speak with him in the language he used growing up in school.
 I could hear the relief and joy in his voice as he recounted the interaction.
-Finally he could communicate in a manner that fit part of his personality, a part of his whole Self, that he doesn’t get to most days at work, me, or in other daily interactions.
+Finally he could communicate in a manner that fit part of his personality, a part of his whole Self, that he doesn’t get to most days at work, in daily interactions, or with me.
 He explained to me that the semantics of the language they spoke in was more direct, forward, and to the point.
 If he were to speak the same words in the language we share, he would be misunderstood as blunt or rude.
 I might not recognize him, there is such a noticeable difference.

-I’m in a unique position because despite having moved to a new country that isn’t English-speaking to work, it isn’t imperative for my survival here to learn Korean.
+I’m in a unique position because, despite moving to a non-Anglophone country to work, it isn’t imperative for my survival to learn Korean.
 Life/Work (there is no separation of these) is bubble-wrapped.
-The majority of teachers and those in positions of power at this school are anglophones from around the world.
-Employees who aren’t anglophones speak English and students are required to speak it in class.
-In the residence the rule is that you speak English, but we’re not quite there.
-I feel bad “enforcing” it and haven’t yet found an effective way to motivate students to practice their English.
+The majority of teachers and people in positions of power here are anglophones from around the world.
+Employees and students whose native tongue isn’t English are required to speak it in class.
+In the residence the rule is “English, please”, but we’re not quite there.
+I feel conflicted enforcing it and haven’t yet found an effective way to motivate students to practice their English.
 I hope that as I earn their trust and respect that they will practice more.
 It is a tricky line to walk, especially as a guest, and one I am aware of at all times.

 Thanks for reading! 🙂